Yamato 1/60 YF-19 Toys

 That’s a lot of good stuff right there!
 Unfortunately, there are also some shortcomings.

-1) GERWALK needs, by its original design, help being held together and Yamato did nothing to that effect and the result is a floppy mess.
+1) GERWALK needs, by its original design, help being held together and Yamato did nothing to prevent it from turning into a floppy mess.
 This seemed especially problematic to me if I went from Battroid back to GERWALK mode… the whole toy felt sloppy no matter how much massaging I did.
 If you move the YF-19’s arms in GERWALK it’s almost guaranteed that you will need to re-adjust the back area.
 Yamato learned from the floppiness of this toy and provided tabs on their future Mac7 VF-19 toys that locked everything nicely together.
 Those tabs were carried forward to both Arcadia and Bandai’s subsequent offerings for a much improved experience.

 2) The toy should have a latch to keep the chest area locked in position for Battroid mode.
 Moving the arms often requires readjusting the chest area to conceal any gaps you may have created.
 This issue was also fixed in Yamato’s Mac7 toys as well as Arcadia and Bandai’s offerings.

-4) In battroid mode the shoulder super parts just make it more evident that the interior shoulder supports are insufficient.
-Gravity easily wins out and the shoulders covers become limp.
+4) In battroid mode, the shoulder super parts make it more evident that the interior shoulder supports are insufficient; gravity easily wins out and the shoulders covers become limp.

-5) Opening the cockpit requires the nosecone being angled slightly downward but with all the other little frustrations that’s not really such a big deal.
+5) Opening the cockpit requires the nosecone being angled slightly downward.

 This toy doesn’t have an intuitive transformation, it’s complicated with seemingly every part of the toy doing something, so expect to spend some time trying to tweak everything just right when you go from mode to mode.
 With time you’ll know just where to put a thumb or a finger to adjust things… but don’t expect to be a master at this toy with a quickness.
-Cool features you’ll find on the Bandai VF-19Advance and Arcadia YF-19 that you won’t find here include missiles stowed in the legs, hard points on the wings, and high speed mode (though high speed mode has proven a problematic feature for later toys).
+Cool features you’ll find on the Bandai VF-19Advance and Arcadia YF-19 that you won’t find here include missiles stowed in the legs, hard points on the wings, and high speed mode.

 Durability & Build: (6.5/10)